Europe Trip in France, Greece, and Italy

-- Italy: Italy is a country of south, central Europe.
-It is often described as a country shaped like a boot.
+- Italy: Italy is a country in the south, central of Europe, often times described as a country shaped like a boot.
 Italy has the greatest number of Roman Catholic churches per capita.

 - Facts About Italy:

-- The ice cream cone, the typewriter, and eyeglasses are an Italian inventions
+- The ice cream cone, the typewriter, and eyeglasses are Italian inventions.

 - Florence, Italy: Florence is the capital city of the Tuscany region.
-The charming city has a ton of beautiful, historic attractions.
-Florence is a place to immerse yourself in art, history, and architecture.
+The charming area is beautiful and has historical attractions.
+Florence is a perfect place to immerse yourself in art, history, and architecture.

 - Facts About Florence, Italy:

-- Purchase a Firenze Card to skip the lines at major Museums
+- Purchase a Firenze Card to skip the lines at Museums

-- The Ponte Vecchio bridge is a famous landmark of Florence
+- The Ponte Vecchio bridge is a famous landmark.

-- Florence is the birthplace of the Gelato in the 16th century
+- Birthplace of Gelato in the 16th century

-- Leonardo da Vinci was born in Florence- He is one of the most famous artists of the Renaissance
+- Leonardo da Vinci was born in Florence and is one of the most famous artists of the Renaissance.

-- Cathedral of Santa Maria Del Fiore-The Florence Cathedral is one of the main landmarks of the city and took 140 years to be completed.
+- Cathedral of Santa Maria Del Fiore-The Florence Cathedral is one of the many prominent landmarks of the city.
+The Cathedral took 140 years to complete.
 Address: Piazza del Duomo, 50122 Firenze

 - San Miniato al Monte- This church is one of the oldest in Florence and has Romanesque architecture.
 Views from this church are nothing short of incredible, as you will be able to see the surrounding countryside of Florence.
 It is also a great spot to witness the sunset.
-It is absolutely free to attend and there is a small shop to the left of the church where monks’ wares are sold.
+It is free to attend, and there is a small shop to the left of the church where they sell monks’ wares.

 - Siena Cathedral- This medieval church is incredible. – Address: Piazza del Duomo, 8, 53100 Siena SI, Italy

-- Uffizi Galleries- This gallery is one of the world’s best museums in the world.
-If you love art and architecture a visit to this art gallery is most definitely for you.
-Get there early at around 8:15am, as this museum tends to be overcrowded.
-Address: Piazzale degli Uffizi, 6, 50122 Firenze FI, Italy
+- Uffizi Galleries- This gallery is one of the world’s best museums.
+If you love art and architecture, visiting this art gallery is most definitely for you.
+Get there early at 8:15 am because this museum tends to be overcrowded.
+Address: Piazzale degli Uffizi, 6, 50122 Firenze FI

 - Bargello National Museum- This museum in Florence has stunning sculptures inside a historical building that dates back to 1225.
-The sculptures were created during the Renaissance by infamous artists known as Michelangelo and Donatello.
+The sculptures were created during the Renaissance by artists named Michelangelo and Donatello.

 - Galleria Dell Accademia- This art museum is absolutely breathtaking and one that you should not miss.
 Address: Via Ricasoli, 58/60, 50122 Firenze FI, Italy

-- Watch the Sunset at Ponte Vecchio- This medieval stone closed bridge does get packed with tourists, however it is important to experience walking along it at least once in your lifetime due to the fact that it is super historic.
-The bridge was built in 1345.
+- Watch the Sunset at Ponte Vecchio- This medieval stone-closed bridge does get packed with tourists; however, it is unique to experience.
+The charming bridge is historic and was built in 1345.
 You’ll find small, historic shops that sell jewelry or gold along the bridge.
-Address: Ponte Vecchio, 50125 Firenze FI, Italy0
+Address: Ponte Vecchio, 50125 Firenze FI, Italy

 - The Boboli Gardens- This stunning park has sculptures that date back to the 16th to 18th centuries Address: Piazza Pitti, 1, 50125 Firenze FI, Italy